 City and county home repair programs

-Local housing offices are often the best first call for roof repair help.
-Many cities and counties have owner-occupied repair, emergency repair, housing rehabilitation, critical repair, or code repair programs.
-These programs may use local, state, federal, or nonprofit funding.
+Local housing offices are often the best first call.
+Many cities and counties run owner-occupied repair, emergency repair, housing rehab, critical repair, or code repair programs.

-Ask for: emergency roof repair, owner-occupied repair, housing rehab, critical repair, code repair, or senior home repair help.
+Ask for emergency roof repair, owner-occupied repair, housing rehab, critical repair, code repair, senior home repair help, or mobile home repair if that applies.

 USDA Section 504 for rural homeowners

-The USDA Section 504 program helps very-low-income rural homeowners repair, improve, or modernize a home.
+USDA Section 504 is one of the strongest national paths for rural senior homeowners.
+It helps very-low-income rural homeowners repair, improve, or modernize a home.
 Grants are for eligible homeowners age 62 or older and must be used to remove health and safety hazards.

-A roof leak may be worth asking about if it creates a health or safety hazard, water intrusion, structural concern, mold risk, or unsafe living condition.
-USDA must review the repair and decide whether it fits the program.
+A roof leak may be worth asking about if it creates a safety hazard, water intrusion, mold risk, or unsafe living condition.
+USDA must still review your income, home, location, and repair need.

 Habitat for Humanity and critical repair programs